anocad/Project_Object_Detection/README.md

 :-------------------------:|:-------------------------:
 | ![](images/Image_nocontrast.PNG)  |  ![](images/Image_notcolorful.PNG) |

-#### Reference experiment
+#### Reference experiment and improvement on reference

-The traingn results were visualised on Tensorboard.
+The training results were visualised on Tensorboard.
 Below we can observe the strong decrease in loss after the first 500 steps and the following gradual decrease during the next 2000 steps.
 The training was stopped at the 2500 as the loss plateaued.

 The model training loss with augmentation :